sheffield-bioinformatics-core/rnaseq-introduction-online/01-pre-processing.md

 ## Section 4.
 Quantification (Counting reads in features)

-In order to test for differential expression, we need to count up how many times each "feature" is observed is each sample.
+In order to test for differential expression, we need to count up how many times each "feature" is observed in each sample.
 The goal of such operations is to produce a *count table* such as that shown below.
 We can then apply statistical tests to these data

 ![](media/counts.png)